Whimsy Stick

 After every catch, before restarting

 Possession release under high arousal.
-The hardest and most important version of this command to build.
+The hardest and most important version of this command.

 Safety Notes

 Using the wrong size pole is a safety issue, not just a preference.
-The standard Whimsy Stick is built for dogs under 40 lbs.
-The Rugged XL handles dogs over 40 lbs and any high-drive working breed — reinforced construction specifically rated for the forces large dogs generate.
-For breed-specific flirt pole tips: German Shepherds & Malinois, Border Collies.
+The Standard Whimsy Stick is built for dogs 30 lbs and under.
+The Rugged XL handles dogs over 30 lbs and any high-drive working breed with reinforced construction specifically rated for the forces large dogs generate.
+For breed-specific adjustments: German Shepherds & Malinois, Border Collies, herding breeds.
+For a full comparison with other options, see Whimsy Stick vs Squishy Face.

 🐕